Law School Public Interest Programs - Loan Repayment Assistance Programs (LRAP)

 For further information, see http://law.loyno.edu/gillislong/programs.html

 The Howard and Phyllis Eisenberg Fund is an endowed fund held by Marquette University that provides income each year for the purpose of law school loan repayment assistance.
-Dean Eisenberg himself established the Loan Repayment Assistance Program in the spring of 2001.
-After his death, the program was renamed to serve as a lasting memorial and was enhanced through memorial contributions and other donations.
+Dean Eisenberg established the Loan Repayment Assistance Program in the spring of 2001.
+After his death, the program was renamed to serve as a lasting memorial to him and was enhanced through memorial contributions and other donations.

 A Committee has been formed to investigate the possibility of forming a Loan Repayment Assistance Program.